 - Take the existing water line out of the water source using a wrench

 The water line is often a threaded metal hose that connects a valved water supply to the faucet’s base.
 Unplug the hose from the water source, but keep the connection to the faucet.

 - Tighten the three-way compression adapter to the water source

-The compression adapter should be securely fastened to the sink wall’s water supply.
+The compression adapter should securely fasten to the sink wall’s water supply.
 For most newer houses, 3/8″ threading is the usual size.
-Tape the male thread with two or three layers of teflon tape.
-Hand tighten, then use a wrench to tighten another half turn.
+Tape the male thread with two or three layers of Teflon tape.
+Hand tightens, then use a wrench to tighten another half turn.

 - Attach the hose line of the cold water to the top of the compression adapter